Quantum differential systems and some applications to mirror symmetry

-The first part of this section gives a trivial bundle ${\cal G}$ on $\ppit^{1}\times M$, equipped with a meromorphic connection $\nabla$ with the expected poles and the second part gives a $\nabla$-flat metric $S$, where we choose the normalization $a=1$ in formulas (\ref{eq:MetriquePlate}).
-Summarizing, we get
+The first part of this section yields a trivial bundle ${\cal G}$ on $\ppit^{1}\times M$, equipped with a meromorphic connection $\nabla$ with the expected poles and the second part yields a $\nabla$-flat metric $S$, where we choose the normalization $a=1$ in formulas (\ref{eq:MetriquePlateCl}).
+In other words, the tuple